 Pre-Semester Advising Session

-During this meeting, students are provided with general information about the First Year Retention Program and relevant SAS policies including standards of academic performance, determination of scholastic status , leaves of absence and repetition of courses.
-Students complete a brief survey to indicate factors that contributed to their academic difficulty, then meet with their advisor to consider these factors and formulate a spring enrollment plan.
+During this meeting with a general OAAS advisor, students are provided with general information about the First-Year Retention Program and relevant SAS policies including standards of academic performance, determination of Academic Review status, leaves of absence, and the SAS repeat course policy.
+Students complete a brief survey to indicate factors that contributed to their academic difficulty, then meet with their advisor to consider these factors, review their course registration, and formulate a spring enrollment plan.

 This motivational and informative event features presenters from across the University who describe the many campus resources available to Rutgers students.
-After the presentation, students meet their assigned FRP advisor and set a date for their first one-on-one advising appointment.
+After the presentation, students meet their assigned FRP advisor (with whom they will work the rest of the semester) and set a date for their first one-on-one advising appointment.

-Academic Advising is an essential component of the First Year Retention Program.
+Academic Advising is an essential component of the First-Year Retention Program.
 Academic Advising is an opportunity to exchange information designed to help students reach their educational and career goals.
-Advising is a shared responsibility between an adviser and the student.
-Ultimately, it is the responsibility of the student to make decisions about his/her life goals by creating a plan to reach those goals.
+Advising is a shared responsibility between an advisor and the student.
+Ultimately, it is the responsibility of the student to make decisions about their life goals by creating a plan to reach those goals.

-The SAS Office of Academic Services assists in this process by helping the student understand options, determine resources and, when necessary, identify alternatives.
+The SAS Office of of Advising and Academic Services assists in this process by helping the student understand options, determine resources and, when necessary, identify alternatives.

 Goals of Academic Advising include: